Car-free adventures aroundLowestoftSuffolk

 For a day-long adventure, catch a bus to Southwold and a ferry to Walberswick.
 A circuit through the nearby countryside packs all Suffolk’s iconic landscapes into one gentle, five-mile stroll: the boat-margined river Blyth leads to the open sea, sand dunes and marshes.
 Through lonely mills and reed beds, you reach carpet-like heathland with delicate, yellow bedstraw flowers and golden, coconut-scented gorse.

-- The 99 Coastal Clipper bus leaves at ten minutes past each hour from Stand 7 at Lowestoft bus station, heading for Southwold, where you can explore the quirky retro pier and colourful seafront.
+- The 99 Coastal Clipper bus leaves regularly (less on Sundays) from Stand 7 at Lowestoft bus station, heading for Southwold, where you can explore the quirky retro pier and colourful seafront.

 - Get off at the stop called King’s Head to explore the town.